wangc86/mosquitto/readme_hw3.md

 Basically, we keep invoking the `mosquitto_pub` utility, which we have used in Homework 1.
 It is also possible to use a customized Mosquitto publisher for the same purpose, although we chose not to do so here.

+It might be helpful to observe that the inter-publish time of this kind of publisher follows the uniform distribution.
+Think about what should the p.d.f. and the c.d.f. look like for an uniform distribution.

+Note that for this homework assignment, we do not use our home-made mosquitto_pub.
+We will use that in the future homework assignment.

 #### 1.3 Installing data visualization tools